abhinavhq/lead-generation-chatbot-botpress/README.md

-🤖 Lead Generation Chatbot (Botpress)
+🤖 Lead Generation Chatbot System (Botpress)

 🚀 Overview
 A chatbot built using Botpress to capture user leads by collecting company size and email through a structured conversation flow.
+This project demonstrates business automation using conversational interfaces to qualify and capture leads efficiently.

 ✨ Features
 - Interactive chatbot UI